shilohwills/photographers-portfolio/README.md

 1 # Photographer's Portfolio Website Template
     2
     3 This repository contains a responsive and interactive website template designed for photographers to showcase their work.
 It features a clean design, image galleries, contact forms, and smooth animations.

-    4
+    4**Looking for the non-technical setup guide?**
+    > If you're not a developer and just want to customize the website with your own content, please follow the **[Complete Website Setup Guide (for Beginners)](REVISED-SETUP-GUIDE.md)**.

     5 ## Table of Contents
     6
     7 1.
 [Setup Instructions](#setup-instructions)